Jülich: Shortwave broadcasting facility

-In 1956 the WDR broadcaster established the first short wave transmitter near the borough Mersch.
-In the subsequent years this site was expanded.
+In 1956 the WDR broadcaster established the first short wave transmitter near the borough of Mersch.
+In subsequent years this site was expanded.
 On September 1, 1961, this site was handed over to the German Federal Post for establishing the German foreign broadcasting service, "Deutsche Welle".
-In the course of time 10 transmitters of 100 kilowatts were installed, whereby as transmitting antennas enormous dipole arrays between free standing steel framework towers were installed.
-Later these transmitters were rented to the predominant part to non-German broadcasting organisations.
-In the 90's on the area of the shortwave transmission facility also a transmitting plant for medium wave was installed, using a long wire antenna which is spun at a tower on the transmitter site.
-It was intended to be used for transmission of the programme of radio Viva on 702 kHz, but it never went into regular service for this broadcaster.
-From December 6, 2004, to May 2006, the medium-wave transmitter was used to broadcast the programme of the German commercial broadcaster "TruckRadio" on 702 kHz.
+In the course of time 10 transmitters of 100 kilowatts were installed, and transmitting antennas were installed, consisting of enormous dipole arrays between free-standing steel framework towers.
+Later these transmitters were rented predominantly to non-German broadcasting organisations.
+In the 90's on the area of the shortwave transmission facility a medium wave transmitter was also installed, using a long wire antenna which was mounted on a tower on the transmitter site.
+It was intended to be used for transmitting the programmes of radio Viva on 702 kHz, but it never went into regular service for this broadcaster.
+From December 6, 2004, to May 2006, the medium-wave transmitter was used to broadcast the output of the German commercial broadcaster "TruckRadio" on 702 kHz.
 In 2006 the shortwave-facilities were sold to the British entrepreneur Robert Edmiston and his Christian Vision-organization.
-However, on October 24, 2009, the site was shut down and antennas and transmitters have been dismantled by now.
+However, on October 24, 2009, the site was shut down and antennas and transmitters were subsequently dismantled.